ngrunwald/datasplash/README.md

   Java shim for these objects instead.
 - If you see something like `java.lang.ClassNotFoundException: Options` you probably forgot to compile your namespace.
+- If you see a `java.io.IOException: No such file or directory` when invoking `compile`, make sure there is a directory in your project root that matches the value of `*compile-path*` (default `classes`).

 ## License